 It was sunny and crowded, even if it was just shortly after 9 a.m.
 At first, we took a look at the impressive temple grounds.Then we followed the trail behind the complex, which leads to the Fushimi Inari-Taisha.
 It is beautiful and imposing.
 We walked through the gates and came to another area, where a new line of torii gates started.
 You can walk through the torii gates all up to the mountain, and there were shrines at the breaks of every group of Torii.
 But I felt weak, and so we decided not to pursue the whole length of it and returned downwards after a while, back to the temple area and to the train station.

-From the JR Fushimi Inari Station it was just a short train ride to Obaku Station, our next stop.
+From the JR Fushimi Inari Station, it was just a short train ride to Obaku Station, our next stop.
 We wanted to see another temple, the Mampukuji Temple.
 It isn't far from the train station, but we somehow took the wrong way and managed to get lost yet again.
 Then an older Japanese man on a bike passed by and offered help.
-He actually had some kind of little electronic navigation system and while he didn't speak English, we showed him the printed out name of the temple in Japanese.
+He actually had some kind of little electronic navigation system, and while he didn't speak English, we showed him the printed out name of the temple in Japanese.
 It took some time until he found it on his little piece of navigator and it turned out to be quite close.
-The man even accompanied us to the entrance which we thought was especially nice.
+The man even accompanied us to the entrance which we thought was especially helpful.

 We crossed the river and went to a little island inside the river, from where another bridge leads to the other side.
 From there we walked to nearby Uji Shrine, which is another World Heritage Site.

 Since I wasn't feeling too well, we skipped the plan to continue by train from Uji to nearby Nara, which has a multitude of attractions.
-It wouldn't have been good if I drop due to exhaustion.
+It won't have been good if I drop due to exhaustion.
 Instead, we took a train back to Kyoto Station and just went grocery shopping and then I went to sleep, while my friend went to the Onsen at the top floor of the hotel.